muhammmadarab/mini-api/README.md

 - `POST /api/auth/signup`: Register a new user.
 Required parameters: `username`, `email`, `name` and `password`.
 - `POST /api/auth/login`: Log in an existing user.
 Required parameters: `username` and `password`.
+- `POST /api/refresh-token`: Refresh the access token for a user using a valid refresh token in the request body.
+If the refresh token is valid, a new access token will be generated and returned in the response.
 - `GET /api/post`: Get all posts (Requires authentication).
 - `GET /api/post/:id`: Get a post by ID (Requires authentication).
 - `POST /api/post/create`: Create a new post (Requires authentication and a media file upload).
 Supported media types: images and videos.